 Mexican in Bangkok – Higher End Authenticity

-Through the wonders of Twitter, Eric came across one of the newest Mexican restaurants in Bangkok, called simply, The Mexican.
+Through the wonders of Twitter, Eric came across one of the newer Bangkok Mexican restaurants, called simply, The Mexican Bangkok.
 Set down an alley just steps from the infamous Nana Plaza, The Mexican is in an interesting location.
 We walked down Sukhumvit Soi 2, past the JW Marriott, into an area that I assume would get no walk by traffic, until I peered down the other end of the parking lot and saw Nana Plaza, a late night hang out for sure.

 The restaurant itself is lovely and contemporary, with a lot of attention to detail in the decor and artwork.
 The owners also are paying attention to detail in the food, importing fresh habanero and poblano peppers, and even importing a Mexican chef.
 The food is fresh, imported, and authentic, and has a price tag to match.
 Eric’s wet burrito was massive.
 My steak fajitas were tasty, and made with very high quality beef.
 We also ordered the chili relleno, which was spicy and covered in creamy sauce.
 This is not a regular menu item, but we heard about it on Twitter, and asked for it specifically.